skrylexx/POC_MongoDB_With_JS/README.md

 Besides reviewing comments for a movie on its page, you will be able to add a new comment by clicking on a button and fill out a form.

+A new functionality to like or dislike a movie should appear soon too !

 #### User authentication and cookies

 Form to create an account and to log in.
 Cookies will be used to keep the user logged in and show him his comments.